 CIFL could have made all seven parts of the lesson into one longer video.
 But by breaking it up into bite-size chunks, they make the content more manageable and keep their students engaged from one part to the next.

 (Want to create, launch, and sell an online course like CIFL?
-Get started with a free Podia account today .)
+Get started today with a free 30-day trial with Podia.)

 OK, with all your content planned out, the time has finally come.
 Let’s record some online course videos.